 Useful online resources for location shoots

 I thought it might be handy to make a small collection of web-based resources for outdoor photography and similar activities.
 Some of these resources are right here on GarfNet.
 The rest are dotted around the worldwide web.
-I thought it would be useful to have links to them here, all in one place.
+So I thought it would be helpful to list all these links here, all on a single page, together with a brief explanation of each resource.

 Working online…